 Acknowledgements

 We thank Morgan Pratchett (Chagos) and Fraser Januchowski-Hartley (GBR) for collecting and sharing benthic UVC data.
-We acknowledge funding from the Royal Society (), Australian Research Council (ASH: DE130100688 NAJG: ), and the Leverhulme Trust, and a Lizard Island Reef Research Foundation Doctoral Fellowship (AGL).
+We acknowledge funding from the Royal Society (NAGJ: UF140691, CHG-R1-170087), Australian Research Council (ASH: DE130100688; NAJG: DE130101705), and the Leverhulme Trust, and a Lizard Island Reef Research Foundation Doctoral Fellowship (AGL).
 Logistics and field support in Maldives was provided by Tim Godfrey, in Chagos by Charles Sheppard and the British Indian Ocean Territory Administration, in the Great Barrier Reef on board the Kalinda, and in Seychelles by Seychelles Fishing Authority, Seychelles National Parks Authority, and Nature Seychelles.

 Authors’ contributions